Lambrie/Lambrie.github.io/_posts/2020-06-08-generate-pdf-aws-lambda.md

 categories: Lambda
 tags: AWS Lambda S3 Python Reportlab
 ---
-Under construction - Use AWS Lambda to generate a PDF document and store the PDF document to S3 and return a signed URL to download the report generated.
+Use AWS Lambda to generate a PDF document and store the PDF document to S3 and return a signed URL to download the report generated.

 ### Tutorial Overview
 In this tutorial we will discuss the following: